swaggest/jsonschema-go/README.md

 Sometimes it is impossible to define a static Go `struct`, for example when fields are only known at runtime.
 Yet, you may need to include such fields in JSON schema reflection pipeline.

-For any reflected value, standalone or nested, you define a virtual structure that would be treated as a native Go struct.
+For any reflected value, standalone or nested, you can define a virtual structure that would be treated as a native Go struct.

 ```go
 s := jsonschema.Struct{}